 Are your companies reporting their numbers in different currencies?
 XLReporting can automatically look up the relevant currency exchange rates and apply those to the imported amounts.
 To use this option, you need to fill a data set with relevant currency exchange rates.

-You can enter and edit currency exchange rates via My data - Edit data - Currency rates:
+You can enter and edit currency exchange rates via Analyze - Edit data - Currency rates:

 Once you have entered your companies and imported your Charts of Accounts (and -optionally- entered your business units, accounts mapping, and currency exchange rates) you can use our Excel template to import your monthly actuals and annual budget data.

-The quickest way to do this is by using our Excel template that can be downloaded (and imported once you have filled it in) via My data - Import data - Monthly Actuals respectively Annual budget.
+The quickest way to do this is by using our Excel template that can be downloaded (and imported once you have filled it in) via Analyze - Import data - Monthly Actuals respectively Annual budget.

-The Excel templates include instructions on how to they should be filled in.
+The Excel templates include instructions on how to they have to be filled in.
 They consist of just a few columns, so it should be easy to copy and paste your data into them.

 Again, this is highly configurable.
 We have just created a very basic template to start with, which you can amend and expand any way you like: